What is Divorce Property Settlement?

 Although it can sound somewhat heartless, a divorce settlement is a financial arrangement or understanding that is achieved upon divorce.
 It is a final legal agreement between two adults for documenting the terms of their divorce.
 Any individuals who fail to meet, or go back on their final settlement, could face legal proceedings.

-Whilst dividing money is a relatively straight forward process, doing the same with a home is much more of a grey area.
+Whilst dividing the money is a relatively straight forward process, doing the same with a home is much more of a grey area.
 Understandably properties cannot be split in half, but more often than not they hold the biggest monetary value for most couples.

 Just like deciding who gets what financially when a divorce is granted, it also needs to be decided on what happens to the property.